Connect with others who understand.

 • Blurred or double vision

-Botulinum toxin can be hazardous, and injections can potentially spread it beyond the intended muscle group.
-When this complication happens, botulism poisoning can occur within hours, days, or even months after an injection.
-Some individuals develop a resistance to botulinum toxin, usually because they built antibodies against it, especially after multiple treatments.
+Botulinum toxin can be hazardous, and injections can potentially spread beyond the intended muscle group.
+If this complication happens, botulism symptoms can occur within hours, days, or even weeks after an injection.
+Some individuals develop a resistance to botulinum toxin because their immune system produces antibodies (proteins) against it, especially after multiple treatments.

 Injection Costs and Health Insurance Coverage

-If you and your doctor determine botulinum toxin may be an appropriate treatment option for you, make sure to talk to your health insurance company before the treatment to find out if they will cover it.
-Botulinum toxin therapy has been approved by the U.S. Food and Drug Administration (FDA) for treatming spasticity.
-Keep in mind, however, that coverage can vary for botulinum toxin injections, depending on the health insurance provider.
+If you and your doctor determine that botulinum toxin may be an appropriate treatment option for you, check with your health insurance company to see if they’ll cover it.
+Botulinum toxin therapy has been approved by the U.S. Food and Drug Administration (FDA) for treating spasticity, but coverage can vary among insurance providers.

 You may qualify for savings programs offered by the drug companies that manufacture botulinum toxin treatments.
 If you meet certain requirements, these programs can help with out-of-pocket costs such as copays, deductibles, and coinsurance.
-You can learn more at:
+You can learn more at these websites:

-Note that botulinum toxin therapy is not a cure for MS and should be used only as part of a treatment plan.
+Note that botulinum toxin therapy is not a cure for MS and should be used only as one part of a treatment plan.
 These injections may have side effects, such as muscle weakness and difficulty swallowing.
-Make sure to discuss side effects with a health care professional before considering treatment.
-Your health care provider will carefully assess whether this treatment is appropriate for you, taking into account your medical history and any other medications you may be taking.
+Make sure to discuss side effects with a healthcare professional before considering treatment.
+Your doctor will carefully assess whether this treatment is appropriate for you and give you medical advice, taking into account your medical history and any other drugs you’re taking.

 Talk With Others Who Understand

 Have you tried Botox or another botulinum toxin treatment for your MS symptoms?
-Did you find this article helpful?
+Did you find that it helped your MS symptoms?
 Share your experiences in the comments below, or start a conversation by posting on your Activities page.

 A MyMSTeam Member